ranjith7214/ranjith7214.github.io/_posts/2016-04-28-creating-a-jekyll-website-on-github.md

     - RubyGems
     - Personal Experience
 ---

-_First of all, let me preface this by telling you that I have very limited experience creating websites.
-I primarily work with C# developing desktop applications, and so this was definitely a new and rewarding experience for me.
-While I was learning about how to use Jekyll, I asked a lot of questions and gained a better understanding of how everything works.
-I'd like to share the things I learned while creating this website, and hopefully teach others to make one as well._

-* * *

 Ever since I got back from the Spring Open House at Appalachian State, I knew that I wanted to create a website that hosted my portfolio.
 I wanted to show my professors and friends, and future employers the things I've been working on, but I didn't know how to create a website to do that.
 I had heard about GitHub pages a while ago when I first created my account on GitHub, but I hadn't done much research on it until a few days ago.

 ### What are GitHub Pages?